mayafetzer/Machine-Learning-WS/README.md

 Course: CHEG 472

 ## Purpose
-This repository serves as a learning resource for understanding and utilizing Python for data science and machine learning purposes.
-It also demonstrates the integration of Streamlit with popular data science libraries such as Matplotlib, Pandas, and NumPy.
+This repository serves as a learning resource for understanding machine learning models and development in Python using google colab.

 ## Prerequisites